Reducing non-negativity over general semialgebraic sets to non-negativity over simple sets: The unbounded case

-Closedeness at infinity is one of the sufficient conditions for hierarchies of relaxations to PO problems proposed in \cite{WangRational,Guo,Nie2013} to converge to the optimal value~\citep[see, e.g.,][Thm~2.5, condition~(d)]{Nie2013}.
+Closedeness at infinity is one of the sufficient conditions for hierarchies of relaxations to PO problems proposed in \cite{WangRational,Guo,Nie2013} to converge to the PO's optimal value~\citep[see, e.g.,][Thm~2.5, condition~(d)]{Nie2013} \footnote{To be more precise, the definition of closedness at infinity in \cite{WangRational,Guo,Nie2013} looks different from Definition~\ref{def:closed_at_inf}, but the definitions are analogous to each other. }.
 In~\cite{Nie2013,WangRational}, this condition is shown to hold generically.

 \begin{proposition}[\citet{Nie2013,WangRational}] If the defining polynomials of the semialgebraic set $S$ are chosen generically, then $S^\infty = \tilde S$; that is, $S$ is closed at infinity. \end{proposition}